ketgo/py-abac/README.md

 }
 ```

 where <conditions_block> and `<targets_block>` are JSON blocks explained in the following sections.
 The `"id"` field is a string value that uniquely identifies a policy.
 The `"description"` stores description of the policy provided by the policy creator.
 The two fields `"conditions"` and `"targets"` indicate the attributes of the access control elements to which the policy apply.
-The `"effect"` is the returned decision of the policy and can be either *permit* or *deny*.
+The `"effect"` is the returned decision of the policy and can be either *allow* or *deny*.
 Finally, `"priority"` provides a numeric value indicating the weight of the policy when its decision conflicts with other policy under the `HighestPriority` evaluation algorithm.
 By default, this field is set to `0` for all policies.

 #### Conditions Block